 Nectarine jam is so delicious and so easy to make requiring only 3 ingredients, nectarines, sugar and lemon juice.
-With this nectarine recipe, there is no need to peel the nectarines and no pectin needed.
+With this nectarine recipe, there is no need to peel the nectarines and no pectin is needed.
 This nectarine jam recipe makes a delicious and thick jam with enough to store in your refrigerator and a little leftover for the freezer too.

-Highlights of this Nectarine Jam Recipe
+About this Nectarine Jam Recipe

+Recently I began realizing how easy stone fruit jam is to make and how delicious it tastes.
 Fresh nectarines are an ideal stone fruit to make jam with because it does not require much work at all.
-In fact, there are only 3 ingredients you need for this recipe.

 For this homemade nectarine jam, you leave the skin on the nectarines since they add natural pectin (which helps thicken the jam).
 It also has a little added lemon juice which helps that pectin work better.